gapotchenko/gnu-tk/README.md

     gnu-tk -l cp --help
 ```

-This will give us the desired result.
+This gives us the desired result.

 While this approach works, repeatedly invoking `gnu-tk` can become tedious.
 To simplify things, we can configure `gnu-tk` as the default command shell for the `justfile`: